-Overall, the results in this section demonstrate that the patterns shown for select years in Figures 1 through 4 are not anamolous.
-In each year between 1985 and 2019 there exist slope changes in the age-profile of log mortality, which occur at or near the 1946 cohort for men and the 1949 cohort for women.
-For women the location of these trend breaks are particularly consistent and precisely estimated.
-For men the location of the slope change is very consistent and precisely estimated in all years before 2004, but precision falls somewhat between 2004 and 2015 and the breaks move earlier; however since 2015 the breaks have become more precisely estimated again and are again consistently located at 1946.
+Overall, the results in this section demonstrate that the patterns shown for select years in Figures 1 through 4 are not anomalous.
+For women, in each year between 1985 and 2019 there exist precisely estimated slope changes in the age-profile of log mortality, which occur almost exactly at the 1949 cohort.
+For men, in in all years before 2004, the location of the slope change is precisely estimated and very consistently at or near the 1946 cohort, but precision falls somewhat between 2004 and 2015 and the breaks move earlier; however since 2015 the breaks have become more precisely estimated again and are again consistently located at 1946.
 Further, in all years statistical tests provide strong evidence in favor of rejecting the null hypothesis that no change in slope exists.
 As outlined in the introduction, these slope changes are consistent with a cross cohort decline in health, beginning for white men born after 1946 and white women born after 1949.